Emotional Intelligence | Stevehein.com

 How to Help a Depressed Teenager

-Help them Identify Feelings and their Causes
+- Help Them Identify Feelings and Their Causes

-Help them Identify Feeling and their Causes
+Help Them Identify Feelings and Their Causes

 Here is a copy of the dialogue:

-Friend: Wow.
+Helper: Helper: Wow.
 That is a lot.

 Hurting teen: Yeah

-Friend: Can you try to explain each one a little bit?
+Helper: Can you try to explain each one a little bit?
 Or some of them, the main ones maybe?

 Hurting Teen: Ask me one

-Friend: Ok, lets start at the beginning... ashamed, then cut down.
+Helper: Ok, lets start at the beginning... ashamed, then cut down.

 Hurting teen: Ok...I feel ashamed by being bisexual and cutting.
 And I feel cut down because people say things to make me feel like I'm not worth anything.

-Friend: Like who says things that hurt you and make you feel worthless?
+Helper: Like who says things that hurt you and make you feel worthless?

 Hurting Teen: My dad's friends and this guy I have known a long time.

-Friend: Like what do they say exactly?
+Helper: Like what do they say exactly?

 Hurting Teen: They say I am such a bad person that I can't possibly really be my father's daughter.

-Friend: What do they say is so bad about you?
+Helper: What do they say is so bad about you?

 Hurting Teen: Well, like that I am a cutter, and a smoker and I am bi